gerryw1389/gerryw1389.github.io/_posts/2022-03-15-setup-work-laptop.md

 ### Description:

 So at each place I work, I like to setup a folder structure on my Windows Laptop that keeps my files locally under the `C:\scripts` folder directory while also backing them up to my company's Onedrive and my home PC for offline backup.
 Here is how I set it up.
 Obviously I would remove the offline backup part if company policies do not allow any data to leave the company laptop.
+See my [dot files post](https://automationadmin.com/2022/01/dot-files) for some references to these settings.

 ### To Resolve: